AlexAllen/MATT/README.md

 A two channel accelerometer, with gyroscope.
 16g and 80g should cover most foreseeable use cases.
 The LSM6DSO32 or similar seem to be recommended on TRF, but this looks like an updated version that includes an 80g rather than a 32g high range accelerometer.

+### LIS3MDL

+This magnetometer is discussed on [TRF](https://www.rocketryforum.com/threads/magnetometer-calibration.193930/), where it seems to be a reasonable choice.

 ### Quectel L80-R

 I have some of these, somewhere.
 Which is a big point in their favour!